 - Anesthesia services.

 - Laboratory testing and interpretation.

 - Recovery room services.

 - Routine follow-up visits.

 - Transportation.

 - Ultrasound services.

-Additional Nurse Anesthetist or Anesthesiologist Assistant
+Additional Anesthesiologist, Nurse Anesthetist, or Anesthesiologist Assistant

-An additional CRNA or AA may be required in certain surgical situations.
-Reimbursement for the additional provider is established by the Medicaid physician consultant.
+An additional anesthesiologist, CRNA, or AA may be required in certain surgical situations.
+Reimbursement for the additional provider is established by Wisconsin Medicaid.